TheProtaganist/gpt-j/README.md

 Bot = "Calculator"
 ```

-## Max tokens is the maximum lenght of the output response
+## Max tokens is the maximum length of the output response
 ```python
 max_tokens = 50
 ```